getify/You-Dont-Know-JS/es6 & beyond/ch5.md

 ## Maps

-Those with much JS experience know that objects are the primary mechanism for creating key/value pair data structures, otherwise known as maps.
+Those with much JS experience know that objects are the primary mechanism for creating unordered key/value-pair data structures, otherwise known as maps.
 However, the major drawback with objects-as-maps is the inability to use a non-string value as the key.

 For example, consider: